juvallejom/Polimi-Master/Nonlinear Control/READM.md

  - Control Enginerring Course

 To review
+ -  Very Imporant thing here is study the impulse response of the systems.
+What is it?
+What information give to me?
+This is the reason why the tranfer function have to be proper (m<n) Where the numerator order is m and the denominator order is n.
+Is important to undesrtan this very well
+ - Transfer function Canonical Form https://lpsa.swarthmore.edu/Representations/SysRepTransformations/TF2SS.html
  - How works the feddback and the feedforward
  - Clarify Open Loop and Closed Loop
  - Finite Escape Time